kanbanyte/sepa/assessments/design.md

 ROS2 graph components including nodes, topics, actions, and bags will be used to maintain modularity and a clear data flow.

 Visual data from the depth camera will pass to image topics which will then be aggregated in the `Visual Data Aggregator` node.
-After passing through the `Container Detector` node, the data is then placed in the `Visual Data Logger` bag which will be used to perform test and for debugging.
+After passing through the `Container Detector` node, the data is then placed in the `Visual Data Logger` bag which will be used to perform testing and for debugging.

 The image processing system then validates the input data and places the data in the `Perception Data Logger` and passes the data into the `Computer Vision Network` node which will perform the object detection.